blinkmobile/bm-identity.js/README.md

-  username? : String|Boolean, // Can also pass true, and username will be prompted for password? : String, // Will be prompted for password if username is truthy storeJwt? : Boolean, // Set to true to store jwt on local file system, defaults to false }
+  username? : String|Boolean, // Can also pass true, and username will be prompted for password? : String, // Will be prompted for password if username is truthy storeJwt? : Boolean, // Set to true to store jwt on local file system, defaults to false refreshToken? : Boolean, // Set to true will request a refresh token as well as an access token }
 ```